qute012/qute012/README.md

 </div>

 ### 😄 I am
-I am candidate bachelor of ar at Kumoh National Institute of Technology on 2021.
+I graduated at Kumoh National Institute of Technology on 2021.

 ## Interesting
 - Large-scale ASR based on End-to-End